HASwitchPlate/openHASP/docs/10-layouts.md

       url: "https://instagram.com/mmistakes"
 ```

-**Note:** Depending on the icon and theme skin used, colors may not be used.
+> **Note:**</br>Depending on the icon and theme skin used, colors may not be used.
 Popular social networks like Twitter, Facebook, Instagram, etc. have the appropriate brand color set in CSS.
 To change or add missing colors edit [`_utilities.scss`](https://github.com/mmistakes/minimal-mistakes/blob/master/_sass/minimal-mistakes/_utilities.scss) in `<site root>/_sass/minimal-mistakes/`.
-{: .notice--info}

 For example, to color a Reddit icon, simply add a `color` declaration and the corresponding hex code like so: